RightOn – How to prevent COVID-19 becoming a humanitarian disaster in the context of conflict situations, refugee and IDP populations?’

 In partnership with the Permanent Missions of Denmark, Norway and the Netherlands, UNFPA, the Geneva Academy, the Human Rights Centre of the University of Essex, World Jewish Conference, the Geneva Rights Platform, and the Geneva Internet Platform, the URG has launched a new digital initiative to keep the conversation on key human rights issues going during these times of lockdowns and self-isolation.

 The RightOn initiative provides a platform for debate and exchange of ideas on topical human rights issues through regular webinars, which takes place every Wednesday at 3 PM CEST.
-The seventh of these Wednesday Web Chats will take place on 20th May 2020 and will focus on the issue of ‘How to prevent COVID-19 becoming a humanitarian disaster in the context of conflict situations, refugee and IDP populations?’
+The seventh of these Wednesday Web Chats took place on 20th May 2020 and focused on the issue of ‘How to prevent COVID-19 becoming a humanitarian disaster in the context of conflict situations, refugee and IDP populations?’

 The global COVID-19 pandemic and related various measures taken by governments are exacerbating the already precarious situation of persons fleeing persecution and/or armed conflict – whether within or across national borders.